 Traditional banking services can be obsolete and expensive to operate.
 So, what can banks do to enhance their business model and position themselves for growth?
-Financial and non-financial organizations will be able to go beyond their core banking products, develop new services, and deliver more customized experiences to their clients if they can overcome outmoded legacy attitudes and embrace Banking as a Service.
-As banking entered a new age in which financial services are more integrated into clients’ everyday lives, cooperation will be essential to success.
-BaaS provides new possibilities for data collection by leveraging ecosystems.
+Financial and non-financial organizations will be able to go beyond their core banking products, develop new services, and deliver more customized experiences to their clients if they can overcome outmoded legacy attitudes and embrace BaaS.
+As banking has entered a new age in which financial services are more integrated into clients’ everyday lives, cooperation will be essential to success.
+BaaS also provides new possibilities for data collection by leveraging ecosystems.

 What is Platform Banking?

-In Platform Banking, the bank owns the client and incorporates fintech services under the platform banking paradigm.
-Conversely, the BaaS concept involves the fintech/non-bank owning the client and integrating bank services.
-By incorporating fintechs’ services into their platform, businesses can retain their clients, even if it means ceding the lion’s share of income to the fintech.
+In platform banking, the bank owns the client and incorporates fintech services under the platform banking paradigm.
+Conversely, BaaS involves the fintech/non-bank owning the client and integrating bank services.
+By incorporating fintechs’ services into their platform, businesses can retain their clients, even if it means ceding a lion’s share of income to the fintech.

 What is Open Banking?

-Open Banking entails connecting banks via APIs to third-party providers (TPP) and other banks, who then use data accessed via APIs to develop their own products.
-Open banking is a component of the concept of open innovation.
-It is a natural consequence of technological advancements and shifting views about user data ownership.
+Open banking entails connecting banks via APIs to third-party providers (TPP) and other banks, who then use data accessed via APIs to develop their own products.
+Open banking comes from the concept of open innovation; It is a natural consequence of technological advancements and shifting views about user data ownership.

 What Is Embedded Banking?

 Embedded banking is the integration of financial services within a third party platform or system via APIs.
 Through embedded banking, non-financial companies can greatly enhance their capabilities by offering user-friendly finance services such as cashless payment, embedded lending and buy now, pay later (BNPL) programs.
-Embedded Banking entails a range of financial services such as embedded payments, embedded lending, embedded insurance, embedded investments, embedded card payments, etc.
+Embedded banking entails a range of financial services such as embedded payments, embedded lending, embedded insurance, embedded investments, embedded card payments, and other embedded services.

 What are Embedded Payments?

 Embedded payments refer to the injection of transactional functions into a non-financial system.
 The infrastructure enables non-financial companies to conduct transactional services with ease.
-From the customers’ perspective, paying with cash causes bodily discomfort.
-In certain instances, the discomfort may be enough to cause someone to rethink making a purchase.
-Customers benefit from embedded payments since they make the process of purchasing almost painless.
-Instead of having to rummage through their wallet for cash or locate their credit card, a customer utilising an app with an integrated payment infrastructure simply clicks a few buttons.
+Paying with cash often causes customers to think twice about purchases, as they must physically be involved in the payment.
+In certain instances, this discomfort may be enough to make somebody rethink making a purchase.
+Customers benefit from embedded payments since they make the purchasing process painless.
+Instead of having to rummage through their wallet for cash or their credit card, a customer utilising an app with an integrated payment infrastructure simply clicks a few buttons to make their purchase.